 The Law on Importing Drugs Charges in Australia

 A person guilty of importing or exporting ‘border-controlled drugs’ into any state or Territory of Australia will face heavy penalties ranging from 10-years imprisonment to life imprisonment- depending on the type of drug and quantity/weight of the drug in question.

 This is reflected in section 307.1 of the Criminal Code Act 1995 (Cth) referred to also as ‘the criminal code’.

 There is a maximum penalty of up to 10-years imprisonment and/or a $420,000 fine for importing or exporting a ‘border-controlled drug’ other than a ‘marketable’ or ‘commercial quantity’.

 There is a maximum penalty of up to 25-years imprisonment and/or $1,050,000 fine for importing or exporting a ‘marketable quantity’ of ‘border-controlled drugs’.

 There is a maximum penalty of life imprisonment and/or $1,575,000 fine for importing or exporting at least a ‘commercial quantity’ of ‘border-controlled drugs’.

 What is a ‘Border-Controlled Drug’?

-A border-controlled drug includes any of the drugs listed in schedule 4 of the Criminal Code Regulation 2002 (Cth).
+A border-controlled drug includes any of the drugs listed in clause 1 of schedule 2 Criminal Code Regulations 2019 (Cth).
 It includes MDMA, Cannabis, Cocaine, GHB, Heroin etc.